Department of Classical Studies

 Honors in the Major

 The department encourages work toward graduation with honors in the major.
 For students majoring in classical civilization, the primary requirement is successful completion of a two-semester program of directed research and writing in their senior year, culminating in an honors thesis and oral defense.
 For students majoring in Latin, ancient Greek, or ancient Greek and Latin, the primary requirement is different: two specifically designated honors reading courses, including at least one seminar course and one course with a substantial research component.
-In order to qualify for either of these honors tracks, students must have a cumulative GPA of 3.0 and a departmental GPA of no less than 3.4, must submit an application to the department’s director of undergraduate studies by March 1 of the junior year, and must have approval from the director of graduate studies (where relevant) and department chair.
+In order to qualify for either of these honors tracks, students must have a cumulative GPA of 3.0 and a departmental GPA of no less than 3.4, and must submit an application to the department’s director of undergraduate studies by April 20 of the junior year.
 For general information, please refer to Honors in the Major.